AcademySoftwareFoundation/rez/docs/source/caching.rst

 Resolve caching is a feature that caches resolves to a memcached (in-memory) server.
 Because the server is in-memory, the full contents of the cache are lost if the memcached service shuts down by any means.

+In a studio environment (with many machines), machines that perform a solve that is already cached to the resolve cache will simply receive the cached result rather than preforming a re-solve.

+Resolve caching has almost no downsides.
+Only in rare edge cases where you have to "hack" a released package into production do you see any issues.
+In this case, because resolves are cached, you may receive a different package than you expect.
+In this case however, it's better to just manually invalidate the cache anyway.

 Cache contents
 --------------
 The following information is stored to the memcached server for each solve: